mit-kavli-institute/pyticdb/README.rst

-``PyTICDB`` also provides interfaces for further filtering queries; we provide filtering through a django-like parameter and filtering through SQLAlchemy expressions.
+``PyTICDB`` also provides interfaces for further filtering queries; we provide filtering through a django-like parameters and filtering through SQLAlchemy expressions.

 .. code-block:: python